Determining a Safe Forklift Speed

 - Surface conditions

 - Type and weight of the load being carried

 - Pedestrian traffic and other safety concerns

 - Manufacturer recommended forklift max speed

 Another factor to consider relative to OSHA forklift speed limits: forklift brakes don’t always work as effectively as those on other vehicles.
-And, trucks can easily become unbalanced if the driver suddenly applies the brakes too hard.
+Trucks can easily become unbalanced if the driver suddenly applies the brakes too hard.
 This can cause a tip-over or loss of load, putting the driver and nearby pedestrians at risk.
-Determining the safe stopping distance can help set safe speed limits, so drivers don’t have to brake so hard.
+Determining the safe stopping distance can help set safe forklift speed limits, so drivers don’t have to brake so hard.

 Determining Safe Stopping Distances – How OSHA Forklift Speed Limits Impact Safety

 Stopping distances are related to the top speed of a forklift.
 Safe stopping distances are affected by several factors.
 These include the weight of the truck, weight of the load, and floor grading.
 The following formula is often used for calculation purposes:

 - D = drawbar drag, as a percentage

 - G = percentage grade (e.g., 5 for 5%)